 Concealed Carry Belts

 Belts are often key to making your concealed setup work.
-There are holsters that utilize the ulti clip that will allow you to clip them to basketball-style pants for runners and athletes who need to carry them while active.
+Some holsters utilize the ulti clip that will allow you to clip them to basketball-style pants for runners and athletes who need to carry them while active.

 But I’ve found that carrying my Glock 19 using 1 of 2 belts works the absolute best for me.